anandnelliot/AI_powered_search/README.md

 # 🔍 AI-Powered Search Engine

-Welcome to the AI-Powered Search Engine, an intelligent and dynamic search solution combining advanced **Semantic Search** **Visual Search**, and **LLM-powered Recommendations**.
+Welcome to the AI-Powered Search Engine, an intelligent and dynamic search solution combining advanced **hybrid Search [Dense + sparse & Rerankers]** **Visual Search**, and **LLM-powered Recommendations**.
 Designed to revolutionize product discovery in e-commerce and knowledge bases, this system helps users effortlessly find the most relevant products or services.

 ---